March 2023 SBIC Leverage Pricing Determined

-March 14, 2022 (Washington, D.C.) – The Small Business Investor Alliance (SBIA), the leading association for lower middle market private equity funds and investors, today announced that $2,077,850,000 of Small Business Investment Company (SBIC) debentures were priced at an interest rate of 2.938% in the largest pooling in the history of the SBIC Program.
-The March debentures pricing eclipsed the previous record of $1,360,355,000, which was set last September.
+March 16, 2023 (Washington, D.C.) – The Small Business Investor Alliance (SBIA), the leading association for lower middle market private equity funds and investors, today announced that $1,737,675,000 of Small Business Investment Companies (SBIC) debentures were priced at an interest rate of 5.168%.

-This rate of 2.938% is the new base rate applied to the SBIC leverage drawn between the last pooling in September 2021 and March 8, 2022.
-This base rate does not include any of the other fees charged by the SBA, such as the annual charge, reserving, or drawing fees.
+This rate of 5.168% is the new base rate applied to the SBIC leverage drawn between the last pooling in September 2022.
+This base rate does not include any of the other fees charged by the Small Business Administration (SBA), such as the annual charge, reserving, or drawing fees.
 SBIC debentures are non-amortizing, fixed rate notes with no prepayment penalty.
-The previous pool of debentures priced in September 2021 at 1.304%.
-The higher rate of this pool is largely a function of a significantly higher 10-Year Treasury rate.
+The SBIC leverage operates with a zero subsidy rate, as all costs are offset by fees.
+The previous pool of debentures priced in September 2022 at 4.262%.

 About the Small Business Investor Alliance

 The Small Business Investor Alliance (SBIA) is the premier organization of lower middle market private equity funds and investors.
 SBIA works on behalf of its members as a tireless advocate for policies that promote competitive markets and robust domestic investment for growing small businesses.
 SBIA has been playing a pivotal role in promoting the growth and vitality of the private equity industry for over 60 years.
 For more information, visit www.SBIA.org or call (202) 628-5055.